-”This Wondrous Place” is located at 401 SE 21st Avenue, Gainesville, Florida.
+”This Wondrous Place” is located at 401 SE 21st Ave. in Gainesville, Florida.
 Evergreen Cemetery was established as a private cemetery in 1856.
 The City of Gainesville assumed ownership in 1944 and it remains the only municipal cemetery in Gainesville.
 This historic site also functions as an outdoor museum with stories of local historic developmental importance unfolding at every turn on over 50 acres of land.

 In addition to the thousands of people to come to Evergreen to attend funerals, the cemetery also attracts visitors with interests in genealogy, tombstone art, photography and native plant material.
 When visiting the cemetery, guests and patrons can utilize a wonderful cell phone tour that details the lives of historic figures from the area.

 The Association was established in 1994 to provide support to Evergreen Cemetery for the historical and cultural enrichment of the entire community.
 This 501©(3) organization seeks to organize and conduct programs and activities, which will enhance community appreciation and support for Evergreen Cemetery in perpetuity.
 The association also maintains www.thiswondrousplace.org, a website dedicated to sharing the story of Evergreen Cemetery and its importance through tours, a virtual exhibit and photo galleries.

 Contact for Evergreen Cemetery Association of Gainesville, Inc.: